 Choose a program

 Nuclear medicine technologists are employed in hospitals, universities, medical clinics and research centers across the U.S. and abroad.
-After further study in nuclear medicine, you may advance to positions such as chief technologist, research technologist or educator.
-In addition, specialty certifications are available in nuclear cardiology and positron emission tomography for qualified technologists.
+Opportunities for advancement may include positions such as lead technologist, research technologist, management or positions within education.
+In addition, specialty certifications are available in nuclear cardiology, computed tomography and positron emission tomography for qualified technologists.

 The Mayo Clinic Department of Radiology actively recruits nuclear medicine technologists as needed to serve patient needs.
 Search Mayo Clinic jobs.